Sunday, December 5, 2010

 As an artist, she commits herself to experimental and documentary films, multi-media installations, and interactive performances.

-At ARTOUT, I-Wei will be responsible for developing the project alongside its original managing team.
-This new appointment reflects the continuous growth of the ARTOUT project, and opens a new and exciting page in the ARTOUT adventure.
+This new appointment reflect the contineous growth of the ARTOUT project and opens a new and exciting page in the ARTOUT adventure.

 Saturday, May 15, 2010